 There are a variety of encounters that take place in a WYD pilgrimage, stateside or otherwise: with Jesus, with the Church, with other pilgrims, and with anyone who is present.
 Each encounter is an opportunity.
+The pilgrim leader helps to make all those encounters possible, memorable, and lasting.

-&lt;sup>8 Pope Francis, Homily for Mass on the Occasion of XXXI World Youth Day, Kraków, July 28, 2016, 5.
+8 Pope Francis, Homily for Mass on the Occasion of XXXI World Youth Day, Kraków, July 28, 2016, 5.